What is Customer Experience Management?

 Assess Current Performance

 Collect data from customers to understand which of your touchpoints are providing the best experience and which ones are not.
+For example, through customer surveys, you may find that your customers are impressed with their experience in store, but are unsatisfied with the level of post purchase support.

 Build A Customer Journey Map